MaZED-UP/bunny-cdn-drm-video-dl/README.md

 * The video will be downloaded in the `~/Videos/Bunny CDN/` directory.
 This configuration can be changed by providing the `path` argument when instantiating a new `BunnyVideoDRM` object.
 * The video file name will be extracted from the embed page.
 This can be overridden by providing the `name` argument .

-> Please not that the video format will be always `mp4`.
+> Please note that the video format will be always `mp4`.

 ## Explanation